 Until recently, SIBO was thought to be a rare condition only affecting a few people.
 However, due to the availability of tests, the medical community has now admitted that it is more common than it seems.
-Various studies have also shown that SIBO is prevalent in patients who have existing irritable bowel syndrome, metabolic disorders, dysmotility disease, neuromuscular disease, and other conditions related to the digestive, liver, and biliary system.
-Statistics show that patients who have undergone abdominal surgery, bilateral truncal vagotomy, gastrectomy and other related surgical procedures have greater risk of developing SIBO.
-Age-associated decline in gastrointestinal motility also make the elderly a high-risk population.
+Various studies have also shown that SIBO is prevalent in patients who have existing irritable bowel syndrome, metabolic disorders, dysmotility disease, neuromuscular disease, and other conditions related to the digestive, liver, and biliary systems.
+Statistics show that patients who have undergone abdominal surgery, bilateral truncal vagotomy, gastrectomy, and other related surgical procedures have a greater risk of developing SIBO.
+Age-associated decline in gastrointestinal motility also makes the elderly a high-risk population.

 But causes of SIBO are not usually so simple, rather it is complex and interrelated with other diseases and conditions.
 In some patients, there can be more than one cause.
 Some of the known causes are enumerated below:

 1. Disorders That Compromise our Body’s Innate Protective Defense

 The body has numerous built-in mechanisms to protect itself from SIBO.
 This includes gastrointestinal tract barriers like gastric enzymes, bile, and intestinal secretions.
 The exponential proliferation of bacteria may arise from the dysfunction of these natural defenses.

 - Immunodeficiency syndromes – diseases that compromise the immune system response